moriakaice/pokemon-go-evolve-generator/README.md

 ## Usage
 Just select Pokemon that you want to evolve and the command will be auto-generated for you in the top box - ready to be copied and pasted into Pokemon GO for your evolve sessions.

+## Live Demo
+While you can checkout the repository yourself, there's a fully functioning version available on [Github Pages](https://moriakaice.github.io/pokemon-go-evolve-generator/).